mikemag/MonkeyCAM/README.md

 See the [MonkeyCAM v4 User’s Guide](https://github.com/mikemag/MonkeyCAM/blob/master/engine/docs/Users_Guide.md)
 for an overview of how to use and configure MonkeyCAM.

+## Questions

+Feel free to open a [discussion](https://github.com/mikemag/MonkeyCAM/discussions) on GitHub and I'll do my best to help you out.

 ## License

 MonkeyCAM is licensed under the Apache License, Version 2.0 except as